dushyantss/leave-management/docs/planning.md

 * date

 # Business Logic
-* in AUTH wherever direct_approver is mentioned, it is assumed that the direct_approver of the direct_approver and others who are higher in this linkage(direct_approver->direct_approver->direct_approver and so on) are all allowed the same privilege.
+* in AUTH wherever approver is mentioned, it is assumed that the approver of the approver and others who are higher in this linkage(approver->approver->approver and so on) are all allowed the same privilege.

 ## User
 * Basic model which inherently does not do much, almost all of the business logic is going to be present in the create and update of Leave.
 * AUTH
     * CRUD - admin
     * RU - requester - can only update the avatar
-    * R - direct_approver
+    * R - approver

 ## NotificationGroup
 * Holds information of all the users that need to be sent information if one of the members in the notification group is on holiday.